DIYDave/GrowUp/README.md

 # GrowUp
 Simple controller for light, pump and heating a small greenhouse.
 ESP8266, MQTT

+Complete project to open in Visual Studio Code.
+To do this, the "PlatformIO" extension must be installed.

 ![Screenshot](Schnappschuss_klein.jpg)
 <br>
 On Youtube: https://www.youtube.com/watch?v=35i7veDfN1I  (